 “Things are not getting materially better for consumers and small businesses over the last four years,” he said today.

-Smith has been using acquisitions (INTU) to move the company beyond its roots in financial-management and tax software, which account for about 70 percent (INTU) of revenue.
+Smith has been using acquisitions (INTU:US) to move the company beyond its roots in financial-management and tax software, which account for about 70 percent (INTU:US) of revenue.
 It has bought seven companies in the past three years to diversify into mobile applications, Web banking and other areas.

 Intuit is also expanding its QuickBooks Online Web software for small businesses so it’s available in 96 countries, Alex Lintner, senior vice president for Intuit’s global business, said in an interview.
 More than 360,000 small businesses in countries including India, Singapore, Australia and the Philippines are using the global version, he said.

 Sales for the fiscal year that began Aug.
 1 may rise to $4.55 billion to $4.65 billion, the company said last month.
 Profit may increase to $3.32 to $3.38 a share, excluding some items.

 The average estimate (INTU:US) of analysts surveyed by Bloomberg is for Intuit’s sales to increase 11 percent this year to $4.59 billion, while profit is projected to rise to $3.35 a share.
 Revenue last year increased 10 percent to $4.15 billion.